DarrelASandbox/playground-ai/deeplearning_ai/sc1_chatgpt_prompt_eng/README.md

 - **Temperature**:
   - If you're trying to build a system that is reliable and predictable, you should go with this.
   - If you're trying to use the model in a more creative way, where you might want a kind of wider variety of different outputs, you might want to use a higher temperature.

 &nbsp;

+# Chatbot

+- In this lesson, you will explore how you can utilize the chat format to have extended conversations with chatbots personalized or specialized for specific tasks or behaviors.
+- **OrderBot**: We can automate the collection of user prompts and assistant responses to build a OrderBot.
+The OrderBot will take orders at a pizza restaurant.

+&nbsp;